275RR-Public/LivingStream-python/README.md

   - Use an NVIDIA GPU for optimal performance.
   - Adjust lighting and reduce reflective surfaces as per the environment setup tips.

+- **Marker Calibration Issues**:
+  - Verify the Markers are large enough (10-15cm per side) and are not distorted or altered.
+  - Reduce reflective surfaces (possibly use floor mats), very strong/weak light sources, and obstructions.
+  - After positioning the markers, try turning the projector off and then running the calibration.
+  - View Environment Setup again, the camera can not take depth measurements beyond 4 meters and light sources can not be too weak but also not too strong.

-For additional help, consult the Intel RealSense SDK documentation or PyTorch installation guide.
+For additional help, consult the Intel RealSense SDK documentation or Projector manuals.

 ---